-The Respondent has registered the disputed domain name but has not put it to any material use.
-Thus the Respondent is holding the disputed domain name passively.
-It has long been generally held in UDRP decisions that the passive holding of a domain name that incorporates a well-known trademark, without any actual or contemplated good faith use for an Internet purpose, does not necessarily circumvent a finding that the domain name is in use within the requirements of paragraph 4(a)(iii) of the Policy (Telstra Corporation Limited v.
+The Panel notes the composition of the disputed domain name, and its redirection to the Complainant's website, and considers that the Respondent is likely attempting to build an appearance that the disputed domain name is connected or associated to the Complainant.
+The Respondent, by retaining control of the disputed domain name creates a real or implied threat hanging over the head of the Complainant.
+The Panel is not aware of any other use, and the Respondent could be considered to be holding the disputed domain name passively.
+It has long been generally held in UDRP decisions that the passive holding of a domain name that incorporates a well-known trademark, without any actual or contemplated good faith use, does not prevent a finding that the domain name is in use within the requirements of paragraph 4(a)(iii) of the Policy (Telstra Corporation Limited v.
 Nuclear Marshmallows, WIPO Case No. D2000-0003).
-Given the Respondent's lack of participation in this proceeding, the lack of any credible good-faith use to which the confusingly similar disputed domain name could be put, and the Respondent's use of false contact information, the totality of circumstances supports an inference of bad faith.